MarieAshley/oldblog/fathersday.md

 ---

 ## Duck Pass
 My sister and I are about six years apart.
-After several years of torture in the Sierras; Dad decided to extend the love to my sister who was now old enough.
+After several years of torture in the Sierras; Dad decided to extend the love to my sister who was now strong enough.
 Dad was trying to ease her into hiking, so the trip was shorter than what we were used to.
-She could have handled more, I call her ""Little Terror"" among other things because she's insane.
+She could have handled more, I call her "Little Terror" among other things because she's insane.

 Little is athletically strong, mentally strong, stubborn, and a natural leader in various facets (she has been captain in sports teams, lead a 200 person guild in a popular video game, and now is an officer in the Navy).
 She is awesome.